yixchen/holistic_scene_human/README.md

 ```
 pip install -r requirements.txt
 ```

 ## Data
-1. Download the preprocessed data which contains the image and initialization from <a href="https://drive.google.com/file/d/1RBsGUSFze0z49iGTo2YBe_mx8P0h8S8I/view?usp=sharing"> here </a>, extract it with
+1. Download the preprocessed data which contains the image and initialization from <a href="https://drive.google.com/file/d/16fT-PYlVab3XJ0MN2xkmhk6yAHtG-rLp/view?usp=sharing"> here </a>, extract it with

-        tar -vzxf data.tar.gz
+        unzip data.zip

 We will release more images from different dataset with initialization soon.
 ## Inference